 The emphasis of the festival has always been on getting people involved with art and 2017 continued that theme with a weekend of activities for all ages.

-Willington Arts Festival 2018 supported by:- Derbyshire County Council, Willington Parish Council, Tangent Treasures, Mercia Marina, The Dragon, GPA Technologies.
+Willington Arts Festival 2018 supported by:- Willington Parish Council, East Midlands Airport, CEMEC, Making Plans, Tangent Treasures, Mercia Marina, The Hair Shop, Homewares, Willington General Stores, The Chip Shop, Willington Garage, Stuart Mobility, Kinara and GPA Technologies.

 The first Willington Arts Festival was held in the spring of 2008, although the planning had started back in September 2007 when a group of local people (artists, craft workers and art lovers) got together and decided to create a festival which brought art, crafts, music and performance to the village.